-The TIA trial is funded by the Department of Social Services (the department) and is supported by a Memorandum of Understanding between the department and the Western Australian Department of Communities.
+The TIA trial was funded by the Department of Social Services (the department) and is supported by a Memorandum of Understanding between the department and the Western Australian Department of Communities.

-The trial is being delivered in four sites: metropolitan Perth; Peel; Wheatbelt; and South West regions of Western Australia.
+The trial was delivered in four sites: metropolitan Perth; Peel; Wheatbelt; and South West regions of Western Australia.

-Eight full time Personal Advisers will deliver intensive mentoring and targeted supports to around 80 participants who are aged 16 years at the beginning of the trial.
-The trial commenced in mid-2017 and will run until 30 June 2020.
+Eight full time Personal Advisers will deliver intensive mentoring and targeted supports to around 80 participants aged 16 years at the beginning of the trial.
+The trial commenced in mid-2017 and was completed on 30 June 2020.

-The TIA Trial will target the following eight life domains:
+The TIA Trial targeted the following eight life domains:

 - education, training and employment;